 There are benefits of laparoscopic treatment over traditional surgery:

-- Risk of wound infection is negligible as the incisions made to perform the surgery are very small.
+- The risk of wound infection is negligible as the incisions made to perform the surgery are very small.

 - Post-surgery complications are negligible

-- Recovery is quick if you follow the diet instructions and exercises
+- Recovery is quick if you follow the dietary instructions and post-surgery tips.

-- Patient can go home within 48 hours after the surgery
+- The patient can go home within 48 hours after the surgery.

 Dietary changes after the gallbladder removal surgery

-Here are a few ways to avoid discomfort after gallbladder removal:
+Here are a few dietary changes to avoid discomfort after gallbladder removal:

-- Add food into your diet gradually: For the first few days after surgery, stick to a liquid diet.
-After that, gradually add more solids to your food routine.
+- Add solid food to your diet plan gradually: For the first few days after surgery, stick to a liquid diet.
+Then, gradually move to solid food in your routine.

 - Go for a low-fat and smaller portion of meals: Avoid fried foods, high-fat foods, and take small frequent meals.

-You may be able to relieve your symptoms of gallstones such as pain in the abdomen, nausea, shivering and vomiting.
-You can read more about the natural treatment for gallstones
+A. You may be able to relieve your symptoms of gallstones such as pain in the abdomen, nausea, shivering, and vomiting.
+You can treat these symptoms naturally but not get rid of them.

 Q. What do you expect after gallbladder removal surgery?